fruitSalad266/folio2/README.md

 # My Second Portfolio
 This is my second portfolio.
+I made it myself.

 # Technologies Featured
 - Tailwind 3 code forced to run on Tailwind 4
 - Slop (and deprecated) ui components copy pasted from existing project
 - Mobile-Eventually design paradigm
 - More sudo npm install --force than necessary
+- iOS 26 design with 2014 css technology
 - etc

 ## How to run